CS5008-khoury-lionelle/TeamActivities/Module10/README.md

 ## Discussion  💬

-With your partners, discuss the following questions:
+In your group, discuss the following questions:

 * What is the difference between a breadth first search and a depth first search?
 * What tasks are suited for a breadth first search?